JvanKatwijk/qt-dab/README.md

 	c. support for saving detailed output of the scan,
 	d. clock error counter and rs corrections counter
 	e. improved algorithm for frequency synchronization,
+	f. added a "mute" button (moved 2 buttons to technical data)
-	f. also for dabMini an appImage (x64) is availablce.
+	g. also for dabMini an appImage (x64) is availablce.

 ------------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST